 James Rand - Inventor & Entrepreneur

-12725 Lake Shore Boulevard
+12720 Lake Shore Boulevard

-Rand Development prospered with James Rand featured in a cover story in Business Week magazine in 1956.
+Rand Development prospered with James Rand.
+Business Week magazine featured him in a 1956 issue.

 In 1968, a federal grand jury indicted Rand on charges of stock manipulation and mail fraud.
 Those charges were later dropped in 1970 because they were based on the 1967 vaccine ban case that Rand had testified in and violated his right against self-incrimination.

-James Henry Rand III was born on February 23, 1913, in Pelham, New York to James Henry Jr. and Miriam Rand.
+James Henry Rand III was born on February 23, 1913, in Pelham, New York, to James Henry Jr. and Miriam Rand.
 He was a brilliant young boy for whom conventional schooling was inadequate.
-At age thirteen, Rand ran away from Peekskill Military Academy in New York where he felt he would not learn anything new in science.
-He jumped a freight train and emerged from the boxcar in Cleveland where he spent two weeks living at the Salvation Army before he was caught and returned to his family.
+At age thirteen, Rand ran away from Peekskill Military Academy in New York, where he felt he would not learn anything new in science.
+He jumped a freight train and emerged from the boxcar in Cleveland, where he spent two weeks living at the Salvation Army before he was caught and returned to his family.

 James married Mary Ann Page on February 11, 1936, in Pound Ridge, New York.
-They had three daughters: Miriam (Dunn) born on July 6, 1938, Deborah (Cochran) born on November 18, 1939, and Pamela (Dodson) born on April 12, 1942.
+Mary was born on November 9, 1909, in Massachusetts.
+They had four daughters: Mary Ann, Miriam (Dunn), born on July 6, 1938; Deborah (Cochran) born on November 18, 1939, and Pamela Sterling (Dodson), born on April 12, 1942.

 James Rand had a distinguished World War II record.
 He worked as a spy with the French underground until 1942 when he joined the Army Air Corps and the Office of Strategic Services.
 He worked in the White House map room until presidential aide Harry Hopkins discovered that he was the son of a prominent Republican and was banished.

-He then became assistant chief of guided missiles, assigned to the guided missiles section in Sicily and Italy, he captured several enemy radar stations.
+He then became assistant chief of guided missiles, assigned to the guided missiles section in Sicily and Italy; he captured several enemy radar stations.
 Before the capitulation of Berlin, Rand, as a member of a secret mission, entered the city and brought out several German scientists to America.

-Mary filed for separation in 1969 stating that her husband was guilty of gross neglect of duty.
+Mary Rand filed for separation in 1969, stating that her husband was guilty of gross neglect of duty.
 Rand had not paid her support money or given her funds to operate the home.